 - Throat cancer may spread to lymph glands in the neck.

-- Lung and gut cancers may spread to lymph glands that you usually cannot see or feel in the abdomen and chest.
+- Lung and stomach cancers may spread to lymph glands that you usually cannot see or feel in the chest and abdomen.

-- Cancer of the lymphatic and blood systems (lymphomas and leukaemias) can cause many lymph glands to swell.
+- Cancer of the lymphatic and blood systems (non-Hodgkin's lymphoma, Hodgkin's lymphoma and leukaemias) can cause many lymph glands to swell.

 As a rule, swollen lymph glands due to cancers, lymphomas and leukaemias develop more slowly than those due to infections.
 They also tend to be painless at first.

-Rarely, swollen lymph glands can be due to: reactions to certain drugs, glycogen storage diseases, Kawasaki disease, sarcoidosis and certain forms of arthritis.
+Rarely, swollen lymph glands can be due to reactions to certain drugs, glycogen storage diseases, sarcoidosis and certain forms of arthritis.
+They may also be caused by less common infections such as HIV, Kawasaki disease, and tuberculosis (TB).

 What is the treatment for swollen lymph glands?